Related Information about Entities

 Examples of Name Entities from Searches

-2) A search for “The Splendid Splinter” (a nickname for Ted Williams) might return as a name entity the Boston Red Sox, because the Boston Red Sox are indirectly related to Ted Williams.
+2) A search for “The Splendid Splinter” (a nickname for Ted Williams) might return as a named entity the Boston Red Sox because the Boston Red Sox are indirectly related to Ted Williams.

 3) A search for the book “The World is Flat,” might result in a related name entity of its author “Thomas L. Friedman”.

 4) A search for a snippet of movie dialogue, the term, “I’ll be back,” could return Arnold Schwarzenegger.

 5) A search on medical symptoms may return a drug name that relieves those symptoms.

 Name Entity Metadata

 Name entity metadata is the kind of information that can be shown to searchers whenever a named entity is taken from a search query.
 This kind of information would be relevant or interesting information about the name entity.